Exact answer: One to three days

 2. Keep your pets out of the treatment area.

 It is important to remember that fertilizers contain toxic chemical ingredients harmful to humans, pets, and other animals.
 While even small amounts of fertilizer can cause problems, you should keep your pet away from fertilizers entirely.
 This includes storage, fertilizing, and cleaning up after treatment.

 Fertilizers that are safe to use around pets and children are frequently branded as pet-friendly or kid-friendly.
 After application, these fertilizers take little time.
 What is vital is that you strictly adhere to the label directions regarding when you can let your pets or children play on the lawn following the treatment.

 4. Use granules.

 Lawn fertilizer is available in both granular and liquid forms.
-Applying a liquid fertilizer has the advantage of allowing grass to absorb nutrients instantaneously, but it is difficult to assess application accuracy and lawn safety after the application.
+Applying a liquid fertilizer allows grass to absorb nutrients instantaneously, but it isn’t easy to assess application accuracy and lawn safety after the application.

 Granular lawn fertilizer is the most accurate and easiest to apply.
 The pellets are visible during application and will vanish after watering.

 Excess fertilizer is detrimental to both your lawn and your pets.
 Too much fertilizer on your lawn will interfere with the pH balance of the soil, causing harm or even death to the grass.
 On the other hand, excess fertilizer takes longer to absorb, therefore, your soil.
 Therefore, your lawn will not be safe for your pets or children even after the suggested 72 hours.

 6. Thoroughly water after